Atlassian Co. (NASDAQ:TEAM) CEO Scott Farquhar Sells 8,241 Shares

 Atlassian Co.
-(NASDAQ:TEAM – Get Free Report) CEO Scott Farquhar sold 8,241 shares of the company’s stock in a transaction dated Friday, March 22nd.
-The shares were sold at an average price of $192.73, for a total transaction of $1,588,287.93.
-Following the sale, the chief executive officer now owns 32,964 shares of the company’s stock, valued at $6,353,151.72.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+(NASDAQ:TEAM – Get Free Report) CEO Scott Farquhar sold 8,241 shares of the business’s stock in a transaction that occurred on Thursday, March 28th.
+The shares were sold at an average price of $194.67, for a total value of $1,604,275.47.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.

 Scott Farquhar also recently made the following trade(s):